UCLOrengoGroup/cath-funfam-docs/README.md

  * **FunFams** can be used to predict the location of structural domains and provide clues about putative function in novel protein sequences (read more)
  * This site contains information, scripts and tutorials on how **FunFams** can be used to annotate your own protein sequences (see below)

-## How do I scan my own protein sequences?
+## How do I find **FunFams** in my own protein sequences?

-There are few different options depending on:
+There are few different options.
+The most suitable method will depend on:

- 1. how many sequences do you want to scan? (e.g. 1, 100, 100000+?)
+ 1. how many protein sequences do you want to scan?
+(1?
+100? >100000?)
- 1. how comfortable you are working in a technical environment
+ 1. how comfortable are you working in a technical environment?
+(Linux terminal? scripting?)

 ### Manually scan individual sequences

+ * Difficulty: EASY
+ * Expected time: < 1 minute
+ * Technical requirements: none

 The most simple way of predicting the location of FunFams on your protein sequence is to use the CATH web pages.
 Simply copy and paste your protein sequence into the sequence search and follow the instructions.

- * Difficulty: easy
- * Technical requirements: none
- * Expected time: < 1 minute

 ### Scan many sequences (e.g. 100s)

+ * Difficulty: MEDIUM
+ * Expected time: < 10 mins
+ * Technical requirements: simple scripting (e.g. Perl, Python)

 The FunFHMMER server provides a public API that allows users to submit their own sequence scans through their own scripts.
 Note, queries are submitted to a queueing system and are subject to fair use policy.

- * Difficulty: medium
- * Technical requirements: simple scripting
- * Expected time: < 10 mins

 ### Scan entire genomes (e.g. 10000s) (medium)

+ * Difficulty: MEDIUM
+ * Expected time: < 1 hour
+ * Technical requirements: Linux terminal

-The FunFHMMER protocol can be used to scan your own sequence on your own server.
+The FunFHMMER protocol can be used to scan your own sequences on your own machines.
 This is the recommended approach if you are trying to scan many thousands of protein sequences (e.g. entire genomes).

- * Difficulty: medium
- * Technical requirements: Linux terminal
- * Expected time: < 1 hour

 ## Help